MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/microsoft-activex-data-objects-reference.md

 ## RDS

-ADO also features Remote Data Service (RDS), by which you can move data from a server to a client application or Web page, manipulate the data on the client, and return updates to the server in a single round trip.
+ADO also features Remote Data Service (RDS), by which you can move data from a server to a client application or webpage, manipulate the data on the client, and return updates to the server in a single round trip.

 ## ADO MD